ProfBird/CS246-CourseMaterials/LectureNotes/CS246LN-W03-D1-UxDesign.md

 ### Origin of the term UX

 UX is relatively new.
-The term “user experience” was coined by Dr. Donald Norman, a cognitive science researcher who was also the first to describe the importance of user-centered design (the notion that design decisions should be based on the needs and wants of users).
+The term “user experience” was coined in 1993 by Dr. Donald Norman, a cognitive science researcher who was also the first to describe the importance of user-centered design (the notion that design decisions should be based on the needs and wants of users).

 ### Universal Access

 Universal access means designing our web sites for those who have special requirements, such as for screen readers and non-traditional input devices, as well as for those who don’t have broadband connections or who have older mobile devices.

-##What Do UX Designers Do?
+## What Do UX Designers Do?

 UX designers study and evaluate how users feel about a system, looking at such things as ease of use, perception of the value of the system, utility, and efficiency in performing tasks.